TotalyEnglizLitrate/Liberty-Equality-Fraternity-C/Topics/Operators 1 - An Introduction.md

 `*=`,`/=`,`%=`,`+=`,`-=`,`<<=`,`>>=`,`&=`,`^=`, `|=` - augmented assignment operators,
 - `a <operator>= b;` => `a = a <operator> b`

-`,` - used to separate in specific places.
+`,` - used to separate various things in specific places, e.g arrays, function arguments .

 [[Operators 2- Arithmetic and Bitwise Operators|Next]]